Courts Favoring the Mother in Georgia

 We can help you gather that evidence and present it in a way that the judge would be open to granting you custody if you’re a dad with those same concerns.
 We’ve been successful in doing that.
 If you have those concerns and you want to come in and talk with us, please give us a call.
 We’ll carve out some time to really look at your circumstances and your evidence and give you an honest opinion as to whether we think that you would be a candidate to have primary custody of your kids as a dad.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about the courts favoring the mother in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about the courts favoring the mother in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.